Grumman E-2 Hawkeye: Taiwan

-Taiwan acquired four E-2T aircraft from the US on 22 November 1995.
-On 15 April 2006 Taiwan commissioned two new E-2K Hawkeyes at an official ceremony at the Republic of China Air Force (ROCAF) base in Pingtung Airport in southern Taiwan.
+Taiwan acquired four E-2T aircraft from the US in November 1995.
+In April 2006, Taiwan commissioned two new E-2K Hawkeyes at an official ceremony at the Republic of China Air Force (ROCAF) base in Pingtung Airport in southern Taiwan.

 The four E-2Ts were approved for upgrade to Hawkeye 2000 configuration in a 2008 arms deal.
 The four E-2T aircraft were upgraded to what became known as E-2K standard in two batches, the first batch of two aircraft were sent to the United States in June 2010, arriving home in late 2011; on their return the second batch of two aircraft were sent for upgrade, returning to Taiwan in March 2013.

 Offers

 In August 2009, the U.S. Navy and Northrop Grumman briefed the Indian Navy on the E-2D Advanced Hawkeye on its potential use to satisfy its current shore-based and future carrier-based Airborne Early Warning and Control (AEW&C) requirements.
 The Indian Navy has reportedly expressed interest in acquiring up to six Hawkeyes.